Ideas on how you can spend important quality time with kids to foster connection and love.

-Walking is such a simple thing to do with your kids and it has so many added benefits too!
-Get physically active and go on an adventure around your neighbourhood, or drive over to a park after supper. walking is fun and interesting.
-You get to notice things about your neighbourhood and notice familiar neighbours too.
+Walking is such a simple thing and important thing to do with your kids and it has so many added benefits too!
+Get physically active and go on an adventure around your neighbourhood, or drive over to a park after supper.

 Eat As A Family

-All of these little things build up to the big memories.
-Your kids will remember family meals as a regular thing and implement it in their own lives in adulthood.
+All of these little things build-up to the big memories.
+Your kids will remember family meals as a regular thing and implement them in their own lives in adulthood.